RIOT-OS/riot-course/slides/03-riot-basics/riot-basics.md

 - Each directory in `boards` creates a board module<br>
   &#x21d2; `BOARD=<board module name>`

-- Defines the MCU family and model used in `Makefile.include`
+- MCU family and model used are defined in `Makefile.include`

-- Defines the list of features provided (e.g MCU peripheral) and configured in `Makefile.features`
+- The list of features provided (e.g MCU peripheral) is defined in `Makefile.features`

-- Defines the configurations of each MCU peripherals and clocks in `periph_conf.h`
+- The configurations of clocks and of each MCU peripherals in are defined in `periph_conf.h`

 - `board.h` provides specific on-board defines for: